Who knew that hiking an active volcano would be possible? Hiking Pacaya Volcano is a fun, rewarding experience!

 I can’t really say where my obsession with volcanoes comes from – all I knew when I visited Guatemala was that I wanted to hike up Pacaya Volcano.
 I grew up in Sardinia, pretty much the only region in Italy that is not subject to earthquakes.
 We have plenty of gorgeous beaches here in Sardinia, but there’s no volcanoes – though there must have been at some point, proof being the many churches built using volcanic stone.
 Come to think of it, there’s even a couple of beaches with really dark sand.

 However, there’s plenty of volcanoes in Southern Italy.
 Everyone knows about Vesuvio in Naples, famous for the eruption that made time stop forever in cities like Pompei and Herculaneum.
 And the news regularly report about the eruption of other volcanoes such as Etna and Stromboli, in Sicily.

 I have always marveled at the sight (though only through a tv screen: that’s when I first caught sight of Pacaya volcano) but never thought of getting close to one.
 It didn’t even occur to me that it would actually be possible to hike a volcano, let alone get close to the crater.
 I thought they were off limits, or at least only suitable for real adventure junkies and not for the average girl that enjoys traveling and hiking (though to be fair, I hike way more than the average person!).

-To read more about my latest hiking trip, head over to my post “What to expect when hiking Poon Hill, Nepal.”
+To read more about one of my hiking trip, head over to my post “What to expect when hiking Poon Hill, Nepal.”

 Guatemala And Its Volcanoes

-Then I traveled to Central America, without really knowing what to expect, and realized that volcanoes were everywhere.
+Then I traveled to Central America, and realized that volcanoes were everywhere.
 Guatemala was the first country I visited in my 5 months backpacking trip.
 I arrived thinking of the Maya and of archeological sites like Tikal and Yaxa.
 I left completely charmed by its natural beauty – the lush tropical forest, the incredible Lake Atitlan, and all the volcanoes.
 That’s when I learned that hiking Pacaya volcano is actually possible.

 A 4:00 am earthquake that woke me up was a polite reminder that Central America is one of the most seismic areas of the world.
 It was the first (and only) earthquake I have ever experienced (despite being from Italy).
 But at least I realized that I was in a country with a whopping 29 volcanoes, a good bunch of them active and constantly erupting.

 In Antigua Guatemala, I found myself literally surrounded by volcanoes: 4 are incredibly close to the city.
 Every day I could see Fuego (one of the 4 volcanoes surrounding Antigua) throwing smoke.
 Other travelers I met kept talking about hiking them.
 In proper unsuccessful backpacker style, having no idea of my whereabouts, I didn’t even know this would be possible, but I decided to investigate further.
-A quick visit to a local travel agent, and I was booked to hike Volcano Pacaya, one of the most active ones in Guatemala.
+A quick visit to a local travel agent, and I was booked for a Pacaya volcano hike – this is one of the most active volcanoes in Guatemala.

-I went on a sunset hike precisely with this in mind – though I surely understood that this may be dangerous.
+I went on a sunset Pacaya volcano hike precisely with this in mind – though I surely understood that this may be dangerous.
 And I must say, it was quite a show.

 The hike isn’t long at all, nor difficult – though I have heard of people who, for whatever reasons, found it incredibly hard.
 I guess it really depends on one’s level of fitness.
 All in all, it is better to never underestimate the level of difficulty of a hike.

-Hiking the volcano is only possible with a guide (in any case, I never recommend hiking solo – read here why), which can be hired directly at the visitors’ center at the entrance of the national park.
+Hiking Pacaya volcano is only possible with a guide (in any case, I never recommend hiking solo – read here why), which can be hired directly at the visitors’ center at the entrance of the national park.
 However, if one adds up the costs of transportation from Antigua, the entrance fee to the national park, and that of a guide, joining a guided group hike that departs from Antigua may actually be cheaper.

-Finally, it is possible to go on two days hiking expeditions of volcano Pacaya, where it is also possible to camp near the top and (after a 4:00 am wake up call) see the sunrise.
+Finally, it is possible to go on two days hiking expeditions of Pacaya volcano, where it is also possible to camp near the top and (after a 4:00 am wake up call) see the sunrise.

 Gearing up for the hike